Epic Guide to Iceland’s Diamond Circle

 How to Get to the Diamond Circle?

-A self-drive road trip is the best way to explore the Diamond Circle.
+A self-drive road trip is the best way to explore the Diamond Circle in Iceland.
 Of course, you’ll have to rent a car, plan your route, and secure accommodation, but once you’re on the road, you have the freedom to go at your own pace.

-You can drive across the complete Diamond Circle circuit in just four hours!
+You can drive the entire Diamond Circle circuit in just four hours!
 Whether you want to pack in as much sightseeing as you can in a day or take your time with attraction is all up to you.
-Just bear in mind that days are relatively shorter in the Icelandic winter, so you don’t want to cram too many sights all at once.
+Just bear in mind that days are relatively shorter (if you’re visiting in the winter), so you don’t want to cram too many sights all at once.

 Godafoss waterfall on the Diamond Circle